History of Scottish Gaelic: Origins to zenith

 Linguistic division in early 12th century Scotland.

 The traditional view is that Gaelic was brought to Scotland, probably in the 4th-5th centuries, by settlers from Ireland who founded the Gaelic kingdom of Dál Riata on Scotland's west coast in present-day Argyll.
 This view is based mostly on early medieval writings such as the 7th century Irish Senchus fer n-Alban or the 8th century Anglo-Saxon Historia ecclesiastica gentis Anglorum..
 Close sea communications with Ireland and the substantial land barrier of the Scottish Highlands to the east contributed to Proto-Celtic in Dál Riata developing into Gaelic rather than into Pictish or Cumbric as it did east and south of the Highlands.

+A revisionist theory popularized by the archeologist Ewan Campbell among others contends that Goidelic (the predecessor language of Scottish Gaelic) is instead native to Argyll as far back as the Iron Age.
+Based on archeological, historical, and linguistic evidence, he contends that Brittonic was never spoken in Argyll and that Dál Riata was based on a pre-existing Goidelic society that included lands on both sides of the North Channel.
+He argues that medieval accounts of an Irish conquest of Argyll were dynastic propaganda, an "origin legend" invented to bolster the ruling dynasty's claims to legitimacy.

 Gaelic in Scotland was mostly confined to Dál Riata until the 8th century, when it began expanding into Pictish areas north of the Firth of Forth and the Firth of Clyde.
 This was spurred by the intermarriage of Gaelic and Pictish aristocratic families, the political merger of the two kingdoms in the early 9th century, and the common threat of attack by Norse invaders.
 By 900, Pictish appears to have become extinct, completely replaced by Gaelic.
 An exception might be made for the Northern Isles, however, where Pictish was more likely supplanted by Norse rather than by Gaelic.
 During the reign of Caustantín mac Áeda (900–943), outsiders began to refer to the region as the kingdom of Alba rather than as the kingdom of the Picts, but we do not know whether this was because a new kingdom was established or because "Alba" was simply a closer approximation of the Pictish name for the Picts.
 However, though the Pictish language did not disappear suddenly, a process of Gaelicisation (which may have begun generations earlier) was clearly under way during the reigns of Caustantín and his successors.
 By a certain point, probably during the 11th century, all the inhabitants of Alba had become fully Gaelicised Scots, and Pictish identity was forgotten.